 Margin: This Margin refers to contract margin.
 It is the act of paying a certain percentage of the contract's value as performance bond to conduct a trade several times the margin.

-Unrealised PNL: Profit and loss in the holding position, in this case, profit is not available.
+Unrealized PNL: Profit and loss in the open positions, in this case, profit is not available.

-Contract Size: The minimum value of a transaction, calculated according to "Contract", currently 1 Contract = 1 USD.
+Contract Size: The minimum value of a transaction, calculated according to "Contract", currently 1 CONTR (Contract) = 1 USD.
+The USDT Contract is calculated according to “Lot”, the lot size of each variety has its corresponding currency amount.

 Tick Size: A tick size is the minimum price movement of a contract in the open outcry process of the exchange.
 In the transaction, each tick value must be an integral multiple of each one tick movement.